mattdibi/eclipsecon-keyboard-talk/slides.md

 ![w:800](./media/layout/dvorak_layout.png)

 <!--
-The first attempt to optimize the layout for writing was done by ...
-[WIP] -->
+An attempt to propose a better layout for writing was done by August Dvorak *in 1936*.
+The Dvorak layout you can see here.

+The principle is simple: the most common character used in the English vocaboulary are the easiest to reach.
+Look at the vowels on the home row.

+It was designed from the start with ergonomics in mind and its proponents claim that it requires less finger motion (again) and as a result reduces errors, increases typing speed, reduces repetitive strain injuries.
+-->

 ---